Accuracy Over Time¶

 If you want insights for all or a selected backtest for a single series:

-If you choose Average as the series to plot, DataRobot runs calculations for the maximum series limit, and allows allow or a selected backtest. be aware that this can be extremely compute-intensive:
+If you choose Average as the series to plot, DataRobot runs calculations for the maximum series limit, and allows for a selected backtest.
+Be aware that this can be extremely compute-intensive: